Stuwert/blog/src/posts/some-principles.md

 socialImage: /images/postage-stamp.jpg
 ---

 In which I share my two cents (cue laughter), in no particular order.
+(Which I'm sure I'll look back on with nothing but glowing admiration 10 years from now)

 [2 Cent Postage Stamp](/images/postage-stamp.jpg)
 _An 1879 Postage Stamp, Smithsonian_